LuoMichael1/Java_Project/README.md

 Java game made with Swing.
-The game is a card based auto-battler based in space!
+The game is a card based auto-battler set in space!

 References: